-The Young Southeast Asian Leaders Initiative (YSEALI) is a U.S. Department of State sponsored program that seeks to strengthen leadership development and networking in Southeast Asia by engaging promising young leaders on critical topics in the region.
-Under the Mansfield Center's umbrella, the University of Montana and the East-West Center bring 42 Southeast Asian young leaders ages 18-25 to the United States each fall and spring to for an Academic Fellowship on Environmental Issues and Natural Resource Management.
+The Young Southeast Asian Leaders Initiative (YSEALI) is a U.S. Department of State-sponsored program that seeks to strengthen leadership development and networking in Southeast Asia by engaging promising young leaders on critical topics in the region.
+Under the Mansfield Center's umbrella, the University of Montana and the East-West Center bring 42 Southeast Asian young leaders ages 18-25 to the United States each fall and spring to for an Academic Fellowship on Environmental Issues.

 Twenty-one of these Fellows travel to Montana to explore the role of environmental policy and environmental issues in the context of a globalized society; engage with local partners involved in environmental activism; and develop, refine, and demonstrate leadership within ASEAN to support Fellows’ ongoing work.
 Through academic and field-based learning, Fellows gain a well-rounded understanding of environmental issues in Montana and the U.S.

 After engaging with these topics at UM, Fellows then travel to Louisiana to develop their understanding of environmental issues in a different geographic region.
 Fellows conclude their program in Washington D.C. where they learn about the federal government’s role in environmental issues and meet with international non-profit and advocacy organizations.
 Once home, Fellows implement projects designed and workshopped during the program to address environmental problems in the region.